Sushmitha761/VSD-Physical-Design-Workshop/Module-2/README.md

 <img width="1242" height="700" alt="Screenshot 2026-09-05 212859" src="https://github.com/user-attachments/assets/e811f795-1b01-4f8f-bb5d-101f30580908" />

+# SKY130_D2_SK4 - General Timing Characterization Parameters

+General timing characterization is used to determine the timing behavior of standard cells under different operating conditions.
+During characterization, important timing parameters such as propagation delay, transition time, setup time, hold time, rise time, and fall time are measured.
+These values are stored in Liberty (.lib) files, which are later used by synthesis and Static Timing Analysis (STA) tools to verify the timing performance of the design.

+---

+## 1. Timing Threshold Definitions

+Timing thresholds define the voltage levels at which signal transitions are measured.
+Commonly, rise and fall times are measured between 20% and 80% of the supply voltage, while propagation delay is calculated between the 50% transition points of the input and output signals.
+Standardized threshold definitions ensure consistent timing measurements.

+**Observation:** Standard timing thresholds provide accurate and consistent delay measurements for all standard cells.

+---

+## 2. Propagation Delay and Transition Time

+Propagation delay is the time taken for a change at the input of a logic gate to appear at its output.
+Transition time (slew) represents the duration required for a signal to change from logic low to logic high or vice versa.
+These parameters are critical for evaluating the speed and performance of digital circuits.

+**Observation:** Lower propagation delay and faster transition time improve the overall timing performance of the design.

+---

+## 3. Cell Delay and Slew Calculations

+Cell delay depends on input transition time, output load capacitance, and transistor characteristics.
+During characterization, delay and slew values are calculated for different combinations of input slew and output load.
+These values are stored as lookup tables in the Liberty (.lib) file for accurate timing analysis.

+**Observation:** Accurate delay and slew calculations enable reliable synthesis, timing optimization, and Static Timing Analysis (STA).

+---

 ## Conclusion

 In this session, I learned the importance of floorplanning in ASIC physical design.
 I understood how utilization factor, aspect ratio, macro placement, decoupling capacitors, power planning, and pin placement affect the quality of the final layout.
 Using OpenLANE and Magic, I successfully generated and verified the floorplan, establishing a strong foundation for the placement stage in the ASIC implementation flow.